BlueJayADAL/SCARP25_ARISE/README.md

     ```
     The web interface should be locally hosted and running on localhost.
 Follow the URL in the terminal to open the webpage in your browser.

+## Running with Hailo-8
+In order to run the ARISE system using the Hailo-8 NPU for Computer Vision inferencing, you must set up your system environment with HailoRT.
+Follow instructions from the [Hailo Developer Zone](https://hailo.ai/developer-zone/documentation/hailort-v4-20-0/?sp_referrer=install/install.html) to install HailoRT and pyHailoRT on your system. *Using this method to run the ARISE system does not support use of the Interactive User Interface.*

+1. Ensure the [yolov8m_pose.hef](https://hailo-model-zoo.s3.eu-west-2.amazonaws.com/ModelZoo/Compiled/v2.14.0/hailo8/yolov8m_pose.hef) model is placed in your `models/` directory.

+2. Set the flag near the top of `YOLO_Pose/yolo_threaded.py` to `HAILO=1` to enable offloading of inferencing to your Hailo-8 device.
+    - Set `HAILO_METHOD=QUEUED` to improve processing speeds with queues
+    - Set `HAILO_METHOD=SYNCHRONOUS` to block for inferencing on the thread

+3. Run the standalone backend
+    ```bash
+    $ python -m runnables.main
+    ```